AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | Kashmir Hill  | 10  |
 | Maggie Harrison  | 10  |

+* Among the top 10 prominent authors, there are 3 news agencies and 7 individual authors.

 ![Picture1](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/381e46c4-9a37-4262-bc81-a69c7c062582)

+* BBC News, Associated Press, and Reuters are the top 3 news agencies.
+By comparing their average subjectivity score, we can observe that BBC News is the most subjective news agency (-0.14), Reuters is the most objective news agency (-0.23), and Associated Press is in the middle with a subjectivity score of -0.19.

 ![Picture2](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/13719951-600d-44fa-8c2f-1d58b57e8291)

+* By looking at the top 7 individual authors average subjectivity score, we can conclude that Maggie Harrison is the most subjective author (-0.09), and Tom Simonite is the most objective author (-0.17).

 ##### **Top 10 Common Topic Keywords among Top 10 Authors**